Gabis Arboretum has nearly six miles of dog-friendly trails perfect for running or leisurely walks, with mostly grass and mulch terrain.

-The longest trail at Gabis Arboretum, the Bluebird Trail begins at the main parking lot and is comprised of mowed grass and mulch.
+The longest trail at Gabis Arboretum, this mowed grass and mulch trail begins at the main parking lot.
 It takes hikers through prairies, along reforestation and the Savanna Wetland, through woods and back to the parking lot.
-Named for the many bluebirds that nest in boxes in the prairie, this trail has the most diverse flora and fauna of all Gabis Arboretum trails.
+Named for the many bluebirds that nest in boxes in the prairie, it features the most diverse flora and fauna.

 Cardinal Trail (0.62 miles)

 This trail can be accessed from Bluebird Trail and takes hikers through a loop in the woods.
 Serene and quiet, it’s a favorite for many hikers.